The Ultimate FTX Claims FAQs

 How long will it take me to get my full amount?

 As per the plan, claims over $50k will be entitled to get up to 149% of their claim value.
+Interest is currently 0% and is expected to be paid on future distribution dates only after 100% of the face value of the claim has been paid.
 This is expected to take 2-3 years, dragging until 2027 and potentially beyond.
 Distributions will likely be every 6 months and the bankruptcy will give out whatever has been unlocked since then.

 I am in a restricted jurisdiction, can I change my KYC?